How to Stop Getting Those Pesky Car Extended Warranty Calls

 Yep, there’s a good chance you’ve picked up the phone and heard that phrase.
 The robocall strikes again.
 If you’ve gotten that call before, you’re not alone.
-According to YouMail, Americans received more than 4.6 billion robocalls in February 2021 alone.
+According to YouMail, Americans received just under 4.1 billion robocalls in October 2021 alone.
 That’s literally millions of robocalls each day, and they include car extended warranty calls.

 Are these car warranty calls phone call scams, or are they legitimate?
 And how do these people get your phone number, anyway?
 Let’s break it all down, from how to identify a scam call to how to stop getting these calls altogether.

 Car extended warranty calls can sound different from caller to caller, but generally, they’re pretty easy to identify.
 If you pick up the phone, you’ll likely hear an automated message at the beginning of the call saying your car warranty is expiring soon.
 Then, you’ll be asked to press a button or to stay on the line to speak to a representative.

 Alex Quilici, CEO of YouMail, says these calls exist for a reason.
 “The warranty calls exist because they’re really easy to do and they work,” Quilici explains.
 “Most of them are designed to sell people some sort of extended service contract (not a warranty) and use illegal robocalls as a form of lead generation.”

 There could be two reasons these people are calling.
 They could legitimately want to sell you an extended car warranty, or they could try to scam you and take your personal information.